 With large-scale immigration, a common challenge faced by cities is social tensions arising from linguistic and cultural differences.
 To mitigate that, many cities have adopted cultural immersion programmes for immigrants as a first step to ensure social cohesion.

 For the city of Frankfurt, Germany, immigrant integration has been a priority since the 1980s, when large-scale immigration began shaping the city’s demographics.
-Today, the city’s population encompasses some 180 nationalities, and more than half of its denizens come with immigrant background8.
+Today, the city’s population encompasses some 180 nationalities, and more than half of its denizens come with immigrant background.

 To the city’s policy makers, meaningful integration entails participation at all levels.
 One such example was Frankfurt’s approach to developing its integration blueprint in 2009.
 It launched a massive campaign to canvas its citizenry for ideas on integration, and saw some 47,000 people participating.
 Citizens were asked to define what being a Frankfurter meant, and to help determine important priorities in integrating communities.

-The campaign resulted in Frankfurt’s remarkable diversity and integration portal, where visitors may learn about integration projects, events, and relevant organisations across the city, spanning areas from employment, education and healthcare to community living, culture and even religions and ideologies9.
+The campaign resulted in Frankfurt’s remarkable diversity and integration portal, where visitors may learn about integration projects, events, and relevant organisations across the city, spanning areas from employment, education and healthcare to community living, culture and even religions and ideologies.
 For example, Frankfurters can locate cultural institutions in the city, retrieve information about events such as the annual Newcomers Festival to welcome immigrants, and learn about social services such as intercultural elderly care and multilingual support for pension issues.

 With the current high influx of refugees and migrants in Europe now, Frankfurt’s institutions, from government and non-profit to corporate and grassroots, have come together to develop mitigating measures.
 As an important economic centre, Frankfurt is home to a vibrant private sector, which has recognised the role it can play in building community cohesion.
 For instance, companies such as the Deutsche Bank have joined forces to engage their employees to serve as integration coaches for refugees.